terziceh/data-beyond-journeys-end/episodes/filler-rest-days.md

-# Episode 3 — Reset Before the Next Arc
+# Filler - reset Before the Next Arc

 Not every day needs to be a build day.